 Little wonder as people all around its world are using its products, and find them beyond enjoyable.
 The chances are you could find at least one Apple product in every household in America, be it the latest iPhone or an Apple Watch.

-If you want to know about the company’s profits, market share, history, and consumers, just keep reading.
+Keep reading if you want to know about the company’s profits, market share, history, and consumers.

-Top 10 Most Interesting Apple Stats and Facts
+Top 10 Most Interesting Apple Statistics for 2022

 General Apple Statistics